 These highly collectible Triumphs were dedicated racing bikes featuring unique suspension and engine modifications tailor-made for agile off-road performance, singling them out as the weapon of choice for professional stunt riders such as Evel Knievel – who chose the T120 TT for his jump across the Caesar’s Palace fountains – to desert racers alike.

-For riders competing in the most gruelling races on the planet, from the Big Bear Hare and Hound, the International Six Day Trials and the Baja 1000, these were the bikes not to be messed with.
+For riders competing in the most gruelling races on the planet, from the Big Bear Hare and Hound, the International Six Day Trials and desert racing, these were the bikes not to be messed with.

 Fast-forward to 2006 and Triumph redefined the term it helped create with the first modern-era Triumph Scramblers, which triggered the new world of Scramblers that we see today.
 Now they’re set to pioneer the next generation of Scrambler style and performance…